dannsam/xenko-docs/manual/game-studio/dynamic-navigation.md

     For more information about the navigation component, see [Navigation components](navigation-components.md).

-    >![Note]
-    >Navigation components assigned navigation meshes use the navigation mesh instead of dynamic navigation.

 2. In the **solution explorer** (the bottom-left pane by default), select the **Assets folder**.

     ![Select Assets folder asset](media/select-asset-folder.png)